CarolinaKra/WineQualityPredictor/README.md

 * The labels were converted into one-hot encoding labels.
 * The data was split into training, validation and test sets (70,15,15).

-## Develope a model that does better than a baseline model
+## Develop a model that does better than a baseline model

 ### The baseline model
 The baseline model accuracy was 44.9% based on the dummy classifier from sklearn due to an unbalanced dataset as can be seen in the distribution graph.